duanwujie/debian-policy-chinese/policy/ch-scope.rst

 package.
 It's also available from the Debian web mirrors at https://www.debian.org/doc/developers-reference/.

-Finally, a `specification for machine-readable copyright files <#s-copyrightformat>`_ is maintained as part of the debian-policy package using the same procedure as the other policy documents.
+Finally, a :ref:`specification for machine-readable copyright files
+<s-copyrightformat>` is maintained as part of the debian-policy
+package using the same procedure as the other policy documents.
 Use of this format is optional.